History of Spokane, Washington: The Great Fire

-Spokane's grow continued unabated until August 4, 1889, when a fire, now known as The Great Fire (not to be confused with the Great Fire of 1910, which happened nearby), began just after 6:00 p.m. and destroyed the city's downtown commercial district.
+Spokane's growth continued unabated until August 4, 1889, when a fire, now known as The Great Fire (not to be confused with the Great Fire of 1910, which happened nearby), began just after 6:00 p.m. and destroyed the city's downtown commercial district.
 Due to technical problems with a pump station, there was no water pressure in the city when the fire started.
 In a desperate bid to starve the fire, firefighters began razing buildings with dynamite.
 Eventually the winds and the fire died down; 32 blocks of Spokane's downtown core had been destroyed and one person killed.

 1890–1915

 Rebuilding

 After the devastation of the fire, Spokane experienced a building boom, financed in large part by real estate investments from Dutch bankers.
 In 1883, Herman A. Van Valkenburg, a Dutch businessman, came to Spokane to appraise railroad investments, and in 1885, formed the Northwestern and Pacific Mortgage Company.
 The company was reorganized in The Netherlands as the Northwestern and Pacific Hypotheekbank on June 4, 1889.
-The company rebuilt the downtown Spokane with granite and brick to replace destroyed wooden buildings.
 By 1893, Dutch investors held one-fourth of real estate in Spokane, and continued to provide a significant contribution to Spokane's growth through the middle of the 20th century.
 However, following the depression of 1893, many of these Dutch bankers sold their ventures to new local investors.
+The downtown was swiftly rebuilt with local investment from the regions mineral resources using brick, stone masonry, and terra cotta.
+Within a year, 100 buildings had been built on the blank canvas that is now the downtown core, much of it from esteemed architects such as Herman Preusse, Kirtland Cutter, and John K. Dow, and Spokane was able to host the 1890 Northwest Industrial Exposition.

 As the downtown was rebuilt, the city reincorporated under the name "Spokane" in 1891.
 According to historian David H. Stratton, "From the late 1890s to about 1912, a great flurry of construction created a modern urban profile of office buildings, banks, department stores, hotels and other commercial institutions," which stretched from the Spokane River to the site of the Northern Pacific railroad tracks below the South Hill.
 Yet the rebuilding and development of the city was far from smooth: between 1889 and 1896 alone, all six bridges over the Spokane River were destroyed by floods before their completion.